Spotify and Universal Music Group Announce Landmark Licensing Agreements for Fan-Made Covers and Remixes

 Can permissions be withdrawn if an artist becomes uncomfortable with how the technology evolves?

 The music business has a long history of presenting broad consent as meaningful control.
-The two are not always the same thing.
+And conflating the two, which are not always the same thing.

 A signature on a contract is not the same as ongoing approval.